IvanSafonov/fanctl/README.md

 ## 🚀 Profile platform

-There is a file `/sys/firmware/acpi/platform_profile` which contains current power profile.
+There is a file `/sys/firmware/acpi/platform_profile` that contains current power profile.
 In KDE and GNOME you can control current profile from the user interface.

 ```bash
 # To see available profiles